 The architect based his design on ancient Indian Buddhist styles

 The temple is easily accessible by train or taxi.

-Tsukiji Honganji is a two-minute walk from Tsukiji Station on the Tokyo Metro Hibiya Line.
+Tsukiji Hongwanji is a two-minute walk from Tsukiji Station on the Tokyo Metro Hibiya Line.

 A storied past